 If you’ve ever heard the opening chords of a song and been instantly transported back to your senior prom, then you’ve experienced the power of an emotional trigger.
 Additionally, if you’ve ever caught a fleeting waft of wild honeysuckle on the evening breeze and suddenly remembered your cousin’s outdoor wedding, that too was a trigger.
 An emotional trigger is anything that suddenly reminds us of a past place or time.
 Not surprisingly, it can be a song or a scent, a sound you hear, or something you see.
 In a perfect world, all emotional triggers would be positive and would instantly transport us back to a time or a place where we were happy and life was good.
 But common addiction triggers?
 Not so much.

 Sadly, we don’t live in a perfect world.
 And for many, emotional triggers are things to be faced and conquered.
 They may suddenly remind us of our traumatic childhoods, or of the death of a loved one.
 They may force us to relive a traumatic moment in time, such as a car accident or a sexual assault.
 As a result, learning as much as you can about emotional triggers is a part of a good recovery program.
 Learning how to recognize and cope with your own triggers helps you move forward into recovery.
 Red Oak Recovery in North Carolina can help.
-To learn more about our men’s addiction treatment programs, contact our men’s treatment program at 866.457.7590.
+To learn more about our men’s drug addiction treatment programs, contact our men’s treatment program at 866.457.7590.

 Common Addiction Triggers for Those Struggling with Substance Use Disorder

 An emotional trigger first makes you feel uncomfortable.
 Suddenly, your happy mood is gone, and there’s a nagging memory trying to surface.
 Many times, you may not even recognize what happened because it happened so fast and on a subconscious level.
 Suddenly, for no good reason, you just need a drink.
 You just need to take a pill.
 You just need to step outside for a smoke.